blackdra-gon/crewz3r/README.md

       If the install script tells you so, add export PATH="/home/benjamin/.local/bin:$PATH"
       to ~/.bashrc
+4. Install dependencies with `poetry install`
-4. Now you should be ready to execute crewz3r with pycharm or poetry (s. above)
+5. Now you should be ready to execute crewz3r with pycharm or poetry (s. above)

-5. Run the following commands to enable pre-commit-hooks:
+6. Run the following commands to enable pre-commit-hooks:

 ```
 pip install pre-commit